A7med7x7/ReproGen/README.md

 - [Copier](https://copier.readthedocs.io/en/stable/)

 > [!Caution]
-> If you have python pre-installed on your machine, make sure its version ≥ 3.8 and Copier ≥ 9.0
+> If you have Python pre-installed on your machine, make sure its version is≥ 3.8 and Copier ≥ 9.0

 ---